- More than 3.5 million men & women had cosmetic Botulinum injections in 2013

 Most of the time only detailed history about evolution of white patch and examination are suffice to make diagnosis.
 In doubtful cases observation, woods lamp examination and biopsy help in making confirm diagnosis.

-The treatment aims to even out the skin colour and improve the appearance of skin.Treatment options for vitiligo are:
+The Vitiligo treatment in Jaipur aims to even out the skin colour and improve the appearance of skin.Treatment options for vitiligo are:

 Phototherapy (first line of treatment) or Photochemotherapy